-Rare Threatened and Endangered Species.
-(RTES)
+Rare Threatened and Endangered Species (RTES)

 RTES Sightings are recorded in the EMS database.
-In 2020, 71 species were recorded, with NZ falcons being the predominant species, together with a range of avifauna, including Kea, Kaka and Brown Teal.
+In 2022, 65 species/sightings were recorded, with NZ

+Falcon being the predominant species, together with a range of avifauna, including Kea, Kaka and Brown Teal.
-Archaeological Sites:

-All known sites are identified and managed in liaison with Heritage NZ, local Iwi and other affected parties.
+Archaeological Sites: All known sites are identified and managed in liaison with Heritage NZ, local iwi and other affected parties.
 Contractors and staff receive training on how to identify sites and initiate accidental discovery procedures.

-Stakeholder Involvement:

-RNZ work with local councils, Heritage NZ, Iwi, DoC, local hunting, and sport clubs to proactively manage all requirements.
+Stakeholder Involvement: RNZ work with local councils, Heritage NZ, iwi, DoC, local hunting and sport clubs to proactively manage stakeholder engagement.
 RNZ actively liaise with neighbours to inform them of operational activities, as well as with community groups and local schools to promote forestry.

-Harvesting Techniques for Environmental Sustainability.
+Harvesting Techniques to Support Environmental Sustainability

 RNZ undertakes all harvesting and silvicultural operations using contract crews.
 Harvesting crews operate either ground-based or cable hauler harvesting equipment and are matched to the terrain of particular areas to be harvested.
 The harvest system used is based on a number of factors including, topography, soil type, season and environmental and health and safety constraints.
-In 2021, 60% of the harvested area is expected to be completed using ground-based methods.
+In 2022, 60% of the harvested area is expected to be completed using ground-based methods.

-Felling is either motor manual, or mechanised.
-The use of tethered machines for mechanised tree falling on steeper country is increasing for health safety reasons.
-In 2020 over 82% of harvested volume was felled mechanically.
+Felling is predominantly mechanised.
+The use of tethered machines for mechanised tree falling on steeper country is continuing to increase as a means of improving workplace safety..
+In 2022 over 85% of harvested volume was felled mechanically.